microsoft/fluentui/rfcs/shared/build-system/package-public-api.md

 - tooling will trim the declaration from a public API surface.
 - can be exposed only from `/unstable` API surface
-- tolling will NOT TRIM the declaration from `/unstable` API surface.
+- tooling will NOT TRIM the declaration from `/unstable` API surface.

 **Example:**